seguid/seguid-python/docs/index.rst

 SEGUID v2: Checksums for Linear, Circular, Single- and Double-Stranded Biological Sequences
 ===========================================================================================

-Functions for calculating sequence checksums for linear, circular, single- and double-stranded sequences based on either the original SEGUID (SEGUID v1) algorithm (Babnigg & Giometti, 2006) or the SEGUID v2 algorithm (Pereira et al., 2024).
+The **seguid** Python package implements functions for calculating biological sequence checksums for linear, circular, single- and double-stranded sequences based on either the SEGUID v2 algorithm (1) or the original SEGUID v1 (2).

 .. image:: _static/seguid-figure.png